 Quizzes.
-25%.
-Weekly quizzes are designed to help students keep pace with the material and assess their mastery of course content along the term.
+30%.
+Weekly multiple-choice and short answer quizzes are designed to help students keep pace with the material and assess their mastery of course materials.

-Class Activities.
-25%.
+Class Activities & Participation.
+30%.
 Receive points for submitting activities (group & solo activities) in Moodle.
 Instead of receiving written feedback, deliverables are graded on this 10-point scale: 10 = Excellent; 9 = Very Good; 8 = Good; 7 = Adequate; 6 = Inadequate; 5 and below = Fundamentally flawed.